expipiplus1/vulkan/readme.md

 This is currently a 64 bit only library, 32 bit support is on the roadmap.

-Examples are on the way!
+Examples can be found [here](https://github.com/expipiplus1/vulkan-examples)